 \section{Introduction}\label{intro}

-Japan has been known historically for its hospitality being the highest grade.
-The spirit of Japanese hospitality is celebrated worldwide in a single Japanese word: \textit{Omotenashi}.
-With roots in Japanese history and tea ceremony, their hospitality is famous around the world \cite[][]{al2015characteristics}.
-Therefore it would stand to reason that tourists visiting Japan would have this hospitality as their first and foremost satisfaction factor.
-However, it is known that customers from different countries and cultures hold different expectations \cite[][]{engel1990}.
+Japan’s hospitality has been known historically to be of the highest quality. \textit{Omotenashi}, which describes the spirit of Japanese hospitality, is celebrated worldwide.
+With roots in Japanese history and tea ceremony, Japanese hospitality is globally famous \cite[][]{al2015characteristics}.
+Therefore, it would stand to reason that tourists visiting Japan would have this hospitality as their first and foremost satisfaction factor.
+However, it is known that customers from different countries and cultures have different expectations \cite[][]{engel1990}.
 Thus, it could be theorized that their satisfaction factors should be different.
 How will different cultures react and perceive hotels and their hospitality in this context?
-Our study attempts to bring light to this with two essential tourist populations that differ in culture to Japan: Chinese and Western tourists.

-In the last couple of decades, the Japanese economy has been more and more affected by an increase in inbound international tourism \cite[][]{jones2009}.
-There was a Year-on-Year Growth Rate of 19.3\% in 2017, with a total of \num[group-separator={,}]{28691073} inbound tourists that year \cite[][]{jnto2003-2019}.
-From this total, the tourist population was mostly Asian (86.14\%), and approximately a fourth of the total (25.63\%) came from China.
-Western countries, counting English-speaking countries and Europe, make for 11.4\% of the total, with a 7.23\% of the total being countries where English is the official or the de facto national language.
+In the last couple of decades, the economy of Japan has been affected by an increase in inbound international tourism \cite[][]{jones2009}.
+A year-on-year growth rate of 19.3\% was observed in 2017, with \num[group-separator={,}]{28691073} inbound tourists \cite[][]{jnto2003-2019}.
+The tourist population was mostly Asian (86.14\%), and approximately one-fourth of the total (25.63\%) was from China.
+Western countries, including English-speaking countries in Europe, accounted for 11.4\% of the total, with 7.23\% being countries where English is the official or the de facto national language.
 The effect of Chinese tourists on international economies is increasing.
-From that, the number of researchers interested in this phenomenon has been increasing as well. \cite[][]{sun2017}.
-With these and other multicultural tourist populations, the tourist market is more and more diverse.
-Diversity in customers' cultural backgrounds means that their expectations when staying at a hotel will also be varied.
-Therefore, Hotel management needs to cater to these needs and expectations to increase customer satisfaction, maintain a good reputation, and generate positive word-of-mouth.
+Consequently, the number of studies on this phenomenon has been increasing \cite[][]{sun2017}.
+The tourist market is gradually becoming diverse because of multicultural tourist populations.
+Diversity in customers' cultural backgrounds means that their expectations when staying at a hotel will be varied.
+Therefore, hotel management must cater to these expectations to increase customer satisfaction, maintain a good reputation, and generate positive word-of-mouth.

-However, many tourist behavior analyses have been performed with Western subjects.
-As such, a gap in knowledge and discussion existed until recent decades.
-Those studies that do include Asian populations in their analysis most commonly study Chinese tourist behavior \cite[e.g.][]{liu2019, chang2010, dongyang2015}.
-The few that compare Asian to Western tourist behavior \cite[e.g.][]{choi2000} are commonly survey or interview-based studies with small samples.
-These, while valid, can have their limitations.
+However, many tourist-behavior analyses have been performed involving Western subjects.
+As such, a gap in knowledge existed until recent decades.
+In studies involving Asian populations in the analysis, Chinese-tourist behaviors have been evaluated most commonly \cite[e.g.][]{liu2019, chang2010, dongyang2015}.
+Few studies reporting comparisons between Asian and Western tourists’ behaviors \cite[e.g.][]{choi2000} are typically survey- or interview-based, using small samples.
+These studies, although valid, can have limitations.
 This gap in research creates a need for cross-cultural studies for the increasing Asian and Western tourist populations.
-It could be said that Westerners make for a smaller portion of the tourist population compared to Asians.
-However, according to \cite{choi2000}, Westerners are known as ``long-haul" customers, spending more than 45\% of their budget on hotel lodging.
+It could be said that Westerners account for a smaller portion of the tourist population compared to Asians.
+However, according to \cite{choi2000}, Westerners are known as ``long-haul'' customers, spending more than 45\% of their budget on hotels.
 In comparison, their Asian counterparts only spend 25\% of their budget on hotels.
-Therefore, it is essential to study Asian and Western tourist populations, their differences, and contrast with the existing literature results.
+Therefore, it is essential to study Asian and Western tourist populations, their differences, and the contrast with the existing literature results.